stephub-io/stephub/README.md

 # A declarative solution for BDD tests

-The idea of this solution is to compose BDD tests in Gherkin/Cucumber of pre-built steps which encapsulate the logic for testing typical application types like browser apps, RESTful interfaces etc.
+The idea of this solution is to compose BDD tests in Gherkin/Cucumber of pre-built steps for instrumenting and asserting typical application types like browser apps, RESTful services etc.

 The
-declarative expression of tests and encapsulation in custom high-level steps frees from writing code usually required for translating the BDD expressions to instructions and assertions.
+declarative expression using control flow steps, variables, functions and the encapsulation of tests in custom high-level steps frees from writing code usually required for translating the BDD expressions to instructions and assertions.

-The concept of using variables and functions in declarations enables flexibility and variety in instrumenting and asserting the behaviour of your application.

 ## Proposal